ManuelaDetomaso/machine-learning-model-example-package/README.md

 pip install --only-binary :all: -r requirements.txt pip install --no-deps dist/your_wheel.whl
 ```
-In a python file or notebook check that the following print
+In a python file or notebook (use test_pkg.ipynb) check that the following print
 ```
 print(diabete_prediction.__file__)
 ```